Near-Optimal Bayesian Active Learning with Noisy Observations: The Problem and the Algorithm

 Specifically, we define a set of edges $\edges = \cup_{1 \le i < j \le \nclass} \set{\set{h, h'} : h \in \H_i, h' \in \H_j }$, consisting of all (unordered) pairs of hypotheses belonging to distinct classes.
 These are the edges that must be \emph{cut}, by which we mean for any edge $\set{h, h'} \in \edges$, at least one hypothesis in $\set{h, h'}$ must be ruled out (i.e., eliminated from the version space).
 Hence, a test $\test$ run under true hypothesis $\rlz$ is said to cut edges $\cut{\test}{\rlz} := \set{\set{h', h''} : h'(\test) \neq h(\test) \text{ or } h''(\test) \neq h(\test) }$.
 See \figref{fig:edge-cutting} for an illustration.
 We define a weight function $\w:\edges \to \NonNegativeReals$ by $\w(\set{h, h'}) := \prior(h) \cdot \prior(h')$.
 We extend the weight function to an additive (modular) function on sets of edges in the natural manner, i.e., $\w(\edges') := \sum_{e \in \edges'} \w(e)$.
 The objective $\fec$ that we will greedily maximize is then defined as the weight of the edges cut (EC):

-The key insight that allows us to prove approximation guarantees for $\fec$ is that $\fec$ shares the same beneficial properties that make $\fgbs$ amenable to efficient greedy optimization. \ifthenelse{\boolean{istechrpt}}{ We prove this fact, as stated in \propref{prop:ecprop}, in Appendix~\ref{sec:proofs}. }{ The proof of this fact, as stated in \propref{prop:ecprop}, can be found in the full version of the paper. }
+The key insight that allows us to prove approximation guarantees for $\fec$ is that $\fec$ shares the same beneficial properties that make $\fgbs$ amenable to efficient greedy optimization. \ifthenelse{\boolean{istechrpt}}{ We prove this fact, as stated in \propref{prop:ecprop}, in Appendix~\ref{sec:proofs}. }{ The proof of this fact, as stated in \propref{prop:ecprop}, can be found in the long version of this paper~\cite{dtree-arxiv-version}. }

 \begin{proposition} The objective $\fec$ is strongly adaptively monotone and adaptively submodular. \end{proposition}

 Based on the objective $\fec$, we can calculate the marginal benefits for test $\test$ upon observations $\prlzvec{\cA}$ as